dhairya-quash/TEST-REPO/Test.md

 3. **Access your VM**: SSH into your Azure VM and follow the setup steps.

 ## Running Locally

-You just need the prerequisites and you are good to go 👍🏼
+To run Quash locally, you only need to meet the prerequisites and follow the setup steps below.

 ## Prerequisites